-Preservatives (like formalin, Polyvinyl alcohol) are being used for the permanent fixation of stool specimens.
-Preservatives kill the parasites so characteristics motility of the trophozoites cannot be seen.
-Preservatives helps to preserve morphological forms (cyst, ova, and larvae) of parasites while being sent to reference laboratories for analysis and also lowers the risk of infections to the laboratory technicians.
+Preservatives (like formalin and polyvinyl alcohol) are used to fix stool specimens permanently.
+Preservatives kill the parasites, so the characteristics motility of the trophozoites cannot be seen.
+Preservatives help preserve morphological forms (cyst, ova, and larvae) of parasites while being sent to reference laboratories for analysis and lower the risk of infections to the laboratory technicians.

 Laboratory detection methods for Intestinal Parasitic Infections

-Stool sample is first examined macroscopically for its consistency (formed, semi-formed or liquid), colour, odour and presence of blood or mucus.
-Occasionally adult intestinal helminths e.g. Ascaris lumbricoides and Enterobius vermicularis or segment (proglottids) of tapeworms may be seen in the stool specimen.
-Presence of blood and mucus in stool may be because of amoebic dysentery or invasive infections such as balantidisis, schistomiasis or in severe infections with Trichuris trichiura.
+Blood and mucus in stool may be due to amoebic dysentery or invasive infections such as balantidiasis, schistosomiasis, or severe infections with Trichuris trichiura.
 In giardiasis, the stool specimen may be fat-colored and frothy.

 Unlike Bacteriology, culture methods are rarely used as a diagnostic tool in parasitology.
-Culture methods are available for some of the protozoan parasites (Entamoeba histolytica, Balantidium coli), and Helminths e.g. Harada-Mori culture for recovering larvae of nematodes such as Hookworms, Strongyloides stercoralis.
+Culture methods are available for some of the protozoan parasites such as; Entamoeba histolytica, Balantidium coli, and helminths e.g. Harada-Mori culture for recovering larvae of nematodes such as hookworms, Strongyloides stercoralis.

-When routine Ova and Parasite Exam (O & P exam) fails to identify the agents responsible for a suspected parasitic infections or when invasive parasitic infection is suspected, serological test are used to make diagnosis.
-Serological tests are available for the diagnosis of amoebiasis, giardiasis, cysticercosis, schistosomiasis, strongyloidiasis and toxoplasmosis.
-Direct fluorescent antibody (DFA) assay, Enzyme immunoassay (EIA) and Rapid immunochromatographic cartridge assays are commonly used serological techniques.
+When routine ova and parasite Exam (O & P exam) fails to identify the agents responsible for suspected parasitic infections or when an invasive parasitic infection is suspected, serological tests are used to make a diagnosis.
+Serological tests are available for the diagnosis of amoebiasis, giardiasis, cysticercosis, schistosomiasis, strongyloidiasis, and toxoplasmosis.
+Direct fluorescent antibody (DFA) assay, enzyme immunoassay (EIA) and rapid immunochromatographic cartridge assays are commonly used serological techniques.

-Molecular assays (e.g. nucleic acid amplification tests such as PCR, DNA Probes) are reliable but expensive diagnostic tools which can be used for the diagnosis of intestinal parasitic infections.
-So far, molecular assays are not preferred method of diagnosis for stool parasites.
+Molecular assays (e.g. nucleic acid amplification tests such as PCR, and DNA probes) are reliable but expensive diagnostic tools that can be used for the diagnosis of intestinal parasitic infections.
+So far, molecular assays are not the preferred method of diagnosis for stool parasites.